djyaron/msqc/@Fragment/README.md

 Create a fragment
 -----------------

-The matlab command:
-    frag = Fragment('datapath', config);

-creates a fragment, with the template and data stored in the 'datapath' directory.
+The matlab command `frag = Fragment('datapath', config)` creates a fragment, with the template and data stored in the 'datapath' directory.
 The config variable holds the specification for the calculation.
 The method `Fragment.defaultConfig()` returns a config structure with default values:

     template: 'template'  % Template file will be template.tpl.
     basisSet: 'STO-3G'    % Basis set keyword (Gaussian format).